ton-community/ton-onboarding-challenge/README.md

-NFT collection with mining functionality is a standard collection contract with some changes:
+# nft-giver

+This is a NFT collection that differs from standard NFT collections in the following aspects:

-- normal NFT deployment is disabled and one can mint NFT only by mining
+- normal NFT deployment is disabled and one can mint NFTs only by mining (similar to how PoW givers worked)
-- extra get-function is added for mining info
+- extra get-method is added for mining info

 ### Mining process